Table of Contents

 The online system streamlines the process, but ensure all information and documents are accurate and complete to avoid delays.

-Requirements for Private Company Registration in Nepal
+Requirements for Private Company Registration

 - Minimum of 1 promoter/shareholder (for private companies)